 - Storage Sense can now delete the previous version of Windows once an upgrade has taken place.

 - Remote Desktop is now in the Settings app.

 - A new sidebar is present with contextual help tips and video.
-Also Video Playback” option has been added with HDR and other video options.
+Also, Video Playback” option has been added to HDR and other video options.

 - A new Game Monitor option is present.

 - Updates now have individual progress indicators when downloading and installing.